-Significant storm events in 2011, 2013, and 2017 caused flooding damage that impacted residents in and adjacent to the Bangert Island project area.
+Significant storm events in 2011, 2013, 2017, and 2019 caused flooding damage that impacted residents in and adjacent to the Bangert Island project area.
 Public support for stormwater improvements proposed by the City's Proposition P was overwhelming (64% approval).
-The passage of Proposition P provides the City with the opportunity to put these funds to work in concert with infrastructure investment from the BUILD program coupled with St. Charles County Road Board funds to produce a landmark project with multifaceted benefits.
+Recent surveys showed that 97% of residents "believe the City is delivering on the promises made from the Prop P program."
+The passage of Proposition P provides the City with the opportunity to put these funds to work in concert with infrastructure investment from the BUILD program coupled with State of Missouri Funding and St. Charles County Road Board funds to produce a landmark project with multifaceted benefits.